cerqueiraedu/rent-a-movie/README.md

 You will need to provide a valid token and supply it using the `Bearer Token` authorization header to have access to protected resources.

-[GET /customers](http://localhost:3000/customers) - returns all customers that can rent a movie
+[GET /customers](http://localhost:3000/customers) - returns all customers that can rent a movie:

 ```json
 {